WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

 - episode

-  1. noun: an event or a group of events occurring as part of a larger sequence; an incident or period considered in isolation.
+  1. noun: an event or a group of events occurring as part of a sequence; an incident or period considered in isolation.

+     _"the whole episode has been a major embarrassment"_

+     - a finite period in which someone is affected by a specified illness.

+       _"acute psychotic episodes"_

+  2. noun: each of the separate instalments into which a serialized story or radio or television programme is divided.

-     _"the latest episode in the feud"_
+     _"the final episode of the series"_

+- equilibrium

+  1. noun: a state in which opposing forces or influences are balanced.

+     _"the maintenance of social equilibrium"_

+     - a state of physical balance.

+       _"I stumbled over a rock and recovered my equilibrium"_

+     - a calm state of mind.

+       _"his intensity could unsettle his equilibrium"_

+     - (CHEMISTRY) a state in which a process and its reverse are occurring at equal rates so that no overall change is taking place.

+       _"ice is in equilibrium with water"_

+     - (ECONOMICS) a situation in which supply and demand are matched and prices stable.

+       _"the market is in equilibrium"_

 - equivalent